 Pallet Flow Racking

-Pallet Flow Racking uses gravity rollers and inclined lanes to move pallets automatically from the loading side to the picking side.
+Pallet flow racking uses gravity rollers and inclined lanes to move pallets automatically from the loading side to the picking side.

 • Maximum load: 1,000kg per pallet